 "Taking place thousands of years before the events of Game of Thrones, the series chronicles the world’s descent from the golden Age of Heroes into its darkest hour.
 From the horrifying secrets of Westeros’s history to the true origin of the White Walkers, the mysteries of the East to the Starks of legend, only one thing is for sure: It’s not the story we think we know."

-Naomi Watts will star.
+Naomi Watts was going to star.

-It’s rumored to be called The Long Night.
+It was rumored to be called The Long Night.

-In November, Martin teased on his blog that the project would be titled The Long Night, but it seems HBO wasn’t happy with his leaking details.
 The Long Night in the GoT universe is a winter that lasted for generations, marking the White Walkers’ first invasion of Westeros.
 The event is known to have taken place thousands of years before the current GoT storyline.
 The raging winter resulted in a conflict known as the War for the Dawn, an epic showdown between the White Walkers versus the Children of the Forest an the First Men (AKA humans).
 The White Walkers were ultimately defeated and retreated far north, to the Land of Always Winter, and The Wall was built to keep them out.